jbx-protocol/juice-docs/docs/v4/learn/overview.md

 ---

-## Features

 ### Deploy a project

-Juicebox projects are represented by NFTs.
+Each Juicebox project is represented by a [project NFT](/docs/v4/learn/glossary/project.md).
 Owning this NFT grants the holder full administrative privileges to adapt the project's rulesets over time.

 **Example: Deploying a New Project**
 To deploy a new Juicebox project, you will: